Classifying group algebras in which the socle of the center is an ideal: Preliminaries

-Let $F$ be a field.
-In this section, we summarize the results from \cite{BRE222} concerning the structure of the finite groups~$G$ for which $\soc(ZFG)$ is an ideal in $FG$.
-In our derivation, we mainly use the following criterion: \begin{lemma}[{\cite[Lemma 3.3]{BRE222}}] The socle $\soc(ZFG)$ is an ideal in $FG$ if and only if $\soc(ZFG) \subseteq (G')^+ \cdot FG$ holds. \end{lemma}
+Let $F$ be an algebraically closed field of characteristic $p > 0$ and let $G$ be a finite group.
+In this section, we summarize results from \cite{BRE222} that are needed in the following sections.
+We frequently make use of the following criterion: \begin{lemma}[{\cite[Lemma 3.3]{BRE222}}] The socle $\soc(ZFG)$ is an ideal in $FG$ if and only if $\soc(ZFG) \subseteq (G')^+ \cdot FG$. \end{lemma}

 For central products, which arise frequently in our investigation, the following reduction theorem holds: